csr16/RAG-agents-Langgraph-demo/README.md

    ollama serve
    ```

-Then, rerun the command above in a new terminal window..
+Then, rerun the command above in a new terminal window.
 ## Project Structure

 ```